Stances of Faiths on LGBTQ Issues: Church of Jesus Christ of Latter-day Saints (Mormons)

 After the January 2008 death of President Gordon B. Hinckley, the mantle of leadership fell to Thomas S. Monson.
-In the past he has not spoken specifically about LGBT issues, but his views became clear within a few months.
+In the past he has not spoken specifically about LGBTQ issues, but his views became clear within a few months.
 In late June of 2008 the church’s First Presidency, which Monson leads, sent a letter to all congregations in California asking members to give their time and resources to a coalition of organizations supporting Proposition 8, the November 2008 ballot initiative aimed at altering the California State Constitution in such as way as to define marriage as a legal act between two members of the opposite sex.
 Since then, local Mormon leaders have called in many of their members and given them specific assignments to canvass their neighborhoods for the proposition and have asked for monetary pledges to support the effort.
 On August 13, 2008, the church released a more lengthy rationale, explaining in depth their position.

 As a reaction, there were a number of public resignations from the church and many Mormons spoke out against the church becoming involved in a political matter.
 Undeterred, the church considers it a moral matter, not a political one, and continued its campaign.

 Mormons for Marriage, a group of (mostly) heterosexual people who banded together to oppose California’s Proposition 8.